dennisrazumovsky/precizer/README.md

 ```
 As a result, the host2.db database will be created in the current directory.

-3. Copy the files with the host1.db and host2.db databases to one of the machines and run the program with the appropriate parameters to compare the databases:
+3. Transfer the host1.db and host2.db files to either machine and run the program with the appropriate parameters to compare the databases:

 ```sh
 precizer --compare host1.db host2.db
 ```

 The following information will be displayed on the screen:
 * Which files are missing on “host1” but present on “host2” and vice versa.
 * For which files, present on both hosts, the checksums do NOT match.